What is Embedded Analytics?

 If you build your own analytics capabilities, you will inevitably run into build and deployment issues, set-backs, and delays.
 The longer it is before you get to market, the longer it is before you generate revenue from analytics.
 But with the right embedded analytics partner (note: you’ll be in business partnership with your analytics provider as you’re embedding their software into yours, so choose wisely), you will be able to get to market fast.

-For example, at Yellowfin, we offer the Quick Start package that walks you through how to do all the integration and building best practice dashboards and reports in the Yellowfin platform.
+For example, at Yellowfin, we offer the Quick Start package that walks you through how to do all the integration and following best practices with dashboard design and reports in the Yellowfin platform.
 In addition, we will walk you through how to market your application and prepare your sales team for selling the new benefits that come from embedding analytics into your application.

 5. Allows you to focus your resources on uplifting your core product